RAF North Luffenham

-RAF North Luffenham was a Royal Air Force station in Rutland, England, 1940 - 1998.
+Royal Air Force North Luffenham or more simply RAF North Luffenham is a former Royal Air Force station in Rutland, England.
 It is near to the villages of Edith Weston and North Luffenham.

 History

 Second World War

 The station was built as a training airfield, opening in 1940.
 It was later taken over by 5 Group of RAF Bomber Command as a heavy bomber base, and was expanded by the building of concrete runways later in the war.

 Post war

 In 1951, the station was transferred to the Royal Canadian Air Force to become the temporary home of 1 Fighter Wing, the first Canadian NATO base in Europe.
+439 Combat Support Squadron arrived in late May 1952, the first Canadian jet squadron to cross the Atlantic.
+Other Sabres were at RCAF Station Grostenquin in eastern France, and Zweibrücken Air Base and CFB Baden–Soellingen in the west of West Germany.
+The aircraft took part in the Coronation fly past.
 1 Wing moved to Marville, France in 1955.

 In late 1955, No. 228 Operational Conversion Unit, temporarily renamed No. 238 OCU, was detached to North Luffenham from RAF Leeming which was having its runways extended to 7000 ft to accommodate Gloster Javelins.
 The OCU remained for over a year before returning to Leeming.